 Another example –

 Steve is an 18 year employee and a production supervisor at a publicly traded HVAC factory.
 He is highly skilled at understanding the entire process of how to build, diagnose, and repair the company’s full line of HVAC products.
 He leads a shop of 15 technicians with varying backgrounds, levels of education, and experience.
-The business demands are extremely seasonal and the company has taken a proactive and aggressive position on available working hours and production expectations to meet profit expectations.
-Steve is being pushed hard to manage his group differently then he has in the past.
+The business demands are extremely seasonal, and the company has taken a proactive and aggressive position on available working hours and production expectations to meet profit expectations.
+Steve is being pushed hard to manage his group differently than he has in the past.
 Steve has passed the message repeatedly to his technician team, but the problem doesn’t seem to go away.
 The company missed its profit targets and is publicly blaming overtime costs as the culprit.
 Now Steve finds himself in hot water with senior management and his job is in jeopardy.
 Steve asks himself how it all came to this and wonders what he could have done differently.

 The question both Jan and Steve need to answer goes much deeper than numbers.
 In order to create more efficiency and buy-in within their departments, both must get to the bottom of the most important aspect of human productivity.
 What is the meaning behind what we do on a daily basis?
 What is our purpose??
 What is our Why???
 Let’s take a look at how it applies in a totally different world with very similar expectations and issues – the world of athletics.